VKCOM/noverify/docs/finding-false-positives.md

 **90%** of times you want to modify the [src/linter](/src/linter) package.

-It's a good idea to start from grepping the NoVerify source code for the report message text to quickly find a responsible code part (the one you probably need to change or at least understant).
+It's a good idea to start from grepping the NoVerify source code for the report message text to quickly find a responsible code part (the one you probably need to change or at least understand).

 Luckily, NoVerify checks are organized in named groups that are used as a report message prefix.
 See that "accessLevel" prefix?
 It's the check group name.